MicrosoftDocs/azure-dev-docs/articles/terraform/create-vm-cluster-module.md

 ---
-title: Configure an Azure VM cluster with Terraform
+title: Configure an Azure VM cluster using Terraform
 description: Learn how to use Terraform modules to create a Windows virtual machine cluster in Azure.
 keywords: azure devops terraform vm virtual machine cluster module registry ms.topic: how-to